 It's intended to be run in a different schedule, so there are several executions of the wnd:process-queue fetching the data from the file.
-Note that the file can be removed manually at any time if it's needed (for example, the admin has reset some passwords, or has been notified about password changing).
+Note that the file can be removed manually at any time if it's needed (for example, in case the admin has reset some passwords or has been notified about password changes).